hernantz/blog/content/its-the-competition-stupid.md

 all the eggs in the same basket.
 Governments make decisions that are difficult in nature (basically they regulate how people should live), which is very dangerous if there is only one choice.
-Henseforth, centralized and external decision making doesn't seem like a good idea.
+Henseforth, centralized and external decision making doesn't seem like a good idea, even if the ones that make those decisions are doing what they think best.
 Governments should be as atomic as possible.

 See education, stupid regulations (gender on boards), clean energy, prohibition of drugs.
 Unforetold consequences of well [intentioned initiatives][7].